How to Prepare Year-End Accounts

 And more

-Most tangible assets will need depreciating.
-Common depreciated assets are computer and office equipment, machinery, furniture and fixtures, and motor vehicles.
-Stock and property are generally not depreciated.
+Most tangible assets will need to be depreciated over time.
+Common depreciated assets are computers and office equipment, machinery, furniture and fixtures, and motor vehicles.
+Stock and property are generally not subject to depreciation.

-There are two methods of depreciation: straight line and reducing balance.
+There are two methods of depreciation: the straight-line method and the reducing balance method.

 You can learn the basics of these methods and depreciation in my free depreciation course.